chadliatebbini/Ebay-Homework/README.md

 # Ebay-Homework
-This repository contains the five test cases on ebay website, three of them are automation tests, there is a  bug report example.
+This repository contains the five test cases on ebay website. three of these test cases are automation tests with a  bug report example.